amit4184/ezyresource/docs/ec-designer/DTF-product-designer/set-up-a-tshirt-product-blank.md

 **Step 9**

-* Go to "Products" tab select "My Products" and create a "Merch" product using the created T-shirt blank.
+* Go to "Products" tab select "My Products" and create a "Merch" product using the created T-shirt blank product.

   Note: Create a album and add .png images.